 Many schools will be considering what Ofsted might be looking for when inspections begin again.
 RSHE will mainly be considered as part of the Personal Development judgement.
 It does, however, play a part in all the inspection themes.
 It could also be used as a focus for a deep dive.
-As a subject leader, it is important that you have a clear understanding of your school’s approach and how you meet the needs of your A shared environment between people living in the same geographical area who share similar concerns for that environment and all that occurs within it….
-Your long term planning should show a logical progression in learning (you can use Kapow Primary’s RSE progression of The ability to do certain things well. document to help you).
-Your assessment procedures should To show or present how something works. how you support children and move them on to the next step.
+As a subject leader, it is important that you have a clear understanding of your school’s approach and how you meet the needs of your community.
+Your long term planning should show a logical progression in learning (you can use Kapow Primary’s RSE progression of skills document to help you).
+Your assessment procedures should demonstrate how you support children and move them on to the next step.
 If these are clearly set out, then children should be able to speak to inspectors with confidence about their learning.

 Using the approaches above will ensure children can see the progress they are making in RSHE, help teachers to plan effectively and also provide the evidence you need for internal and external reviews.

 The Relationships Education, RSE, and Health Education (England) Regulations 2019 have made Relationships Education compulsory in all primary schools.
 Sex education is not compulsory in primary schools.

 All primary school children will be required to learn about relationships and health which comprises of two distinct area:

 - Physical health and mental wellbeing